ZoeLinUTS/ICDM_2025_LatexFC/README.md

 The back-end serves as the core engine, managing the entire conversion workflow from input validation to final output generation.

 *   **Input Pre-processing Module:** Cleans and validates the user-submitted content, ensuring that structured sections like Title, Abstract, Introduction, and References are correctly identified and handled.
-*   **Configuration Management Module:** Manages the specific formatting rules, packages, and structural differences between various target templates (e.g., IEEE vs. Springer).
+*   **Configuration Management Module:** Manages the specific formatting rules, packages, and structural differences between various target templates (e.g., IEEE, Springer).
 *   **Retrieval-Augmented Generation (RAG) Core:** The central processing unit.
 It enhances the LLM's performance by providing it with relevant examples from the target LaTeX templates, ensuring high accuracy and formatting consistency.
 *   **Prompt Engineering Module:** Constructs a detailed, structured prompt for the LLM by combining system instructions, the target format template, and the pre-processed user content.
 *   **Output Packaging & Delivery Module:** Handles the final steps of the process.
 It validates the generated .tex and required .cls files, packages them into a single .zip archive, and delivers the downloadable file or Overleaf link to the front-end.